tvheadend/tvheadend/docs/class/dvrtimerec.md

 ####Example

-This is an example of a one-time timer-based recording entry:
+This is an example of a one-time timer-based recording entry.

 ![Timer add example](static/img/doc/dvrtimeradd.png)